Standup-and-Prosper/TokenVerification/README.md

 # External token verification for webhooks
-Rhosys services use JWTs for authorization to your webhooks, here is an example on how to verify them.
+[Standup & Prosper](https://standup.teaminator.io) use JWTs for authorization to your webhooks, here is an example on how to verify them.

 This example applies to **Prosper** which allows for custom webhooks: